 Reptiles are very susceptible to many pesticides and can be particularly susceptible to Pyrethrins which are very commonly used for pest management because of their low toxicity to, and persistence in humans.
 Therefore if there is a need to have pest control carried out it is best to have the reptile moved to another property whilst the treatment is carried out.
 If you cannot move the reptile to another property consider not having the interior of your home treated or maybe confining the reptile to one room and not treating that room.

-Reptiles that are affected by Pyrethrins can be more adversely affected in cold weather, so if you must treat a pest try to wait until it is warm as the risk of poisoning dramatically reduces.
+Reptiles that are affected by Pyrethrins can be more adversely affected by cold weather, so if you must treat a pest, try to wait until it is warm as the risk of poisoning dramatically reduces.

 Other measures to take before a treatment is carried out is to remove food and water bowls and after an internal treatment mop all floors to remove any residue.